dmuth/IsSeptaFcked/README.md

 # Why the profanity?

-This, and many more questions are answered in the FAQ:: http://www.isseptafucked.com/faq
+This, and many more questions are answered in the FAQ: http://www.isseptafucked.com/faq

 # How does it work?